Kotlin/KEEP/proposals/custom-equals-in-value-classes.md

 }
 ```

-Type of `other` will be erased during compilation and passing argument will not require boxing.
+Type of `other` will be unboxed during compilation and passing argument will not require boxing.

 More precise, we define typed equals as a function such that: